FR-translation-for-Stardew-Valley-Mods/predictivemods/ScryingOrb/README.md

 ## Compatibility

-Scrying Orb is compatible with Stardew Valley 1.4.4+.
+This version of Scrying Orb is compatible with **Stardew Valley 1.4**.
 Since it relies heavily on how the game calculates certain events, future updates to the base game are likely to make it inaccurate.
-When game version 1.5 arrives, take this mod's predictions with a grain of salt until I have a new version ready.
+When game version 1.5 arrives, take this mod's information with a grain of salt until I have a new version ready.

-There are no known conflicts with other mods, problems with multiplayer or cross-platform issues.
-However, some other mods do change the way the game works in the areas that the Scrying Orb predicts.
-The orb will make incorrect predictions in these cases.
+This mod should work on **Linux, Mac or Windows**.
+There are no known problems with multiplayer use.

+Some other mods change the way the game works in the areas that the Scrying Orb predicts.
+The following mods are supported:

+* [Stardew Valley Expanded](https://www.nexusmods.com/stardewvalley/mods/3753): different arrangement of garbage cans

+If any of your other mods affect the areas this mod covers, the orb will make incorrect predictions.
 If you would like me to consider accommodating such a mod, please open an issue [on GitLab](https://gitlab.com/kdau/predictivemods/-/issues) or on the Nexus page<!-- TODO: ScryingOrb Nexus issues link -->.

 ## Installation